cmu-cs-academy/desktop-cmu-graphics/CONTRIBUTING.md

     cd /path/to/desktop-cmu-graphics/.tox/py310-pip/tmp
     source ../bin/activate
+    rm -rf image_gen
-    python /path/to/desktop-cmu-graphics/tests/<test_name>
+    python /path/to/desktop-cmu-graphics/tests/<test_name.py>

 ## Image Generation Tests

 `test_image_gen.py` runs a variety of test cases that produce images.
 If it fails, it will produce a `report.html` file that contains info on the sub-tests that failed.

 The report will have 3 images on top (correct image, output image and difference image respectively) as well as the entire test code.
-Copy that test code in a new python file and run it to get to the place that threw the error.
-From there happy debugging.
+Copy that test code in a new python file and run it to reproduce the error.

 Prior to re-running `test_image_gen.py`, delete the generated folder `image_gen`.